 We share information with the following third parties:

-- Data processors, who are our suppliers who provide us services;
+- Data processors, our suppliers who provide us with services;

-- If you become an employee or freelancer your information will be passed on to and stored with our processing partners in relation to payroll, healthcare and invoice payments.
+- Our processing partners in relation to payroll, healthcare and invoice payments (i.e. if you are an employee or freelancer).
 The use of this personal data is restricted to the extent necessary for the performance of the contract between us;

-- Persons connected with any sale, merger, acquisition, disposal, reorganisation or similar change of our business (or of the business of any company in the Huntsworth Group including any potential or actual purchaser of that business and that purchaser’s advisors);
+- Persons connected with any sale, merger, acquisition, disposal, reorganisation or similar change of our business (or of the business of any company in the Huntsworth Group, including any potential or actual purchaser of that business and that purchaser’s advisors);

-- Local and foreign regulators, governments, law enforcement authorities, advisors, courts, tribunals and arbitrators; and
+- Local and foreign regulators, governments, law enforcement authorities, advisors, courts, tribunals and arbitrators; or

 - Other third parties, with your consent.

 - Request access to your information by submitting a request to email@example.com;

 - Update or amend your information if it is inaccurate or incomplete;

-- Object to certain uses of your personal data including direct marketing and processing based on legitimate interests and processing for purposes of scientific or historical research and statistics on grounds relating to your particular situation;
+- Object to certain uses of your personal data, including direct marketing and processing based on legitimate interests and processing for purposes of scientific or historical research and statistics on grounds relating to your particular situation;

-- Request the deletion of your information, or restrict its use, in certain circumstances (for example, subject to lawful exceptions applying, you can request that we erase your information where the information is no longer necessary for the purpose for which it was collected;
+- Request the deletion of your information, or restrict its use, in certain circumstances (for example, subject to lawful exceptions applying, you can request that we erase your information where the information is no longer necessary for the purpose for which it was collected);

 - To withdraw any consents you have provided in respect of our use of your information;